laurelhumphrey/GSoC-Octron-2025/README.md

 **Communication plan**

-I am flexible to communicate with my mentor regularly as needed through meeting updates and chats.
+I am flexible to communicate with my mentor regularly as needed.
+Weekly video call meetings would be helpful to give progress updates as I move through my deliverables and to ask questions on areas where I need more guidance.
+I will also be available via Zulip chat to ask for troubleshooting help and work through errors as needed throughout the week.

 ## Personal statement